LakshyAAAgrawal/TOCC/README.md

 # TOCC
-A tiny compiler to compile a DFA input as a custom language to corresponding C source code, which gets compiled to a binary using GCC internally.
+A tiny compiler to compile a DFA input as a custom language to:
+1. C source code, which gets compiled to a binary using GCC internally.
+2. DOT code, which gets rendered to a DFA image as PNG using DOT engine.

 ## Usage
 Installation is not a must for running the compiler